zakisheriff/One-Learn/README.md

 - **YouTube Integration**
   Learn from the best educational content on the web.

+- **Smart Navigation**
+  Collapsible sidebar with independent scrolling and progress indicators.

 - **Progress Tracking**
   Visual progress bars and lesson completion tracking.